The Confident Eater

 Mum was suitably miffed that her time was a roller coaster of negativity and dad got happy hour!

-Yes, even for the children who only have one or two dinner options!
+Yes even for the children who only have one or two dinner options!

 Looking closely at the family who couldn’t have pleasurable meals but had lovely reading time, got me wondering about why.
 How can the same child experience two different family activities in the same night and one be a source of joy and the other be a trial for everyone?

-Anyone who works with me will hear me say “look for the things that go right, figure out why they were a win and then see if there is any way to replicate that in other situations”.
+As I advise parents, “look for the things that go right, figure out why they were a win and then see if there is any way to replicate that in other situations”.
 This was one of those moments for me.

 And for once, I took my own advice 😉